Welcome to the Palace

 Open every day except Monday, from 9am to 5.30pm.

-Audioguide - Gabriel's Pavillon
+Audioguide - Dufour's Pavillon

-Audioguide - Gabriel's Pavalion
+Audioguide - Dufour's Pavilion

 Ore - Ducasse Au Château De Versailles